IRS APPROVED PROVIDER OF CONTINUING EDUCATION FOR ENROLLED AGENTS & CPAs

 How long are the classes?

-• Log-in for weekly 60-90-120-minute discussions where legal abstractions and their applications in Tax Court are broken-down and spoon-fed, then analyzed.
+• Log-in for weekly 2-3-hour class discussions where legal abstractions and applications in Tax Court are broken-down and spoon-fed, then analyzed.
 Talk about the ExamSoft setup so you know what to expect.
 Speak to successful and unsuccessful 2021, 2023 and 2025 test-takers.
-Hear how they prepared, how they answered questions and what mistakes they think they made.
+Hear how they prepared, how they answered questions and what mistakes they made.

 What does it cost and how do I learn more?